 Hunter: I started at Open Sky as Compliance Administrator.
 I tracked student paperwork, letters, and photos.
 From there, I transitioned into the role of Clinical & Family Services Coordinator.
 That role was more focused on talking to parents about the parent portal and scheduling calls, Wellness Weekend, and Family Quest.
 So, the Family Care Coordinator is basically a combination of those two roles.
 I love that this role allows me to combine my deep care for families, my expansive knowledge of the Open Sky program, and my enthusiasm for collaborating with almost every department here.

-Amanda: Prior to becoming a Family Care Coordinator, I was a transporter for a few years, have supported the Food Manager, and have shadowed Wellness Weekend.
+Amanda: Prior to becoming a Family Care Coordinator, I was an Intake Specialist for a few years, have supported the Food Manager, and have shadowed Wellness Weekend.
 I have a great perspective because I’ve seen the field and know the day-to-day.
 I get excited to tell families about how awesome the food is, for instance, and assure them their son or daughter is being taken care of physically, mentally, and nutritionally.
 That’s such an important part of wellness.
 I know firsthand what the intake process is like.
-As a transporter, I was invested in showing up and being a positive influence as the first face the student will meet.
-Transporters come with the attitude and perspective of: We know this is challenging and we’re here to make this a good day and easeful transition.
+As an Intake Specialist, I was invested in showing up and being a positive influence as the first face the student will meet.
+Intake Specialists come with the attitude and perspective of: we know this is challenging and we’re here to make this a good day and easeful transition.
 Now as a Family Care Coordinator, I have the opportunity to support the transition and the family in a similar way.

 Q: What do you value most about the FCC role?